simOne3107/R4CogPsy/README.md

 MyDataFrame <- read_delim ("myfile.txt")
 ```

-If your data file does not contain column names, by adding `col_names = FALSE` to your line of code, the first row in the data frame will not be treated as headings.
+If our data file does not contain column names, by adding `col_names = FALSE` to our line of code, the first row in the data frame will not be treated as a heading.

-In case you have not created a project directory with all the files you will be using in your analysis, make sure to specify the whole path where the file(s) you want to open is (e.g., "C:/Users/username/Documents/folder/myfile.csv").
+In case a project directory with all the files we will be using in our analysis has not been created, we need to make sure to specify the whole path where the file(s) we want to open is (e.g., "C:/Users/username/Documents/folder/myfile.csv").

 ***************************************************************************************************************************************